And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And part of dealing with it is to come to grips with who's doing the lying.

-I I you might disagree with me on this, but I the reason I'm still optimistic.
+You might disagree with me on this, but the reason I'm still optimistic, I look at things like this and I say, okay, the Democrats receiving this.

-I'm not worried that this kind of stuff is gonna change your mind about me, because you already know.
+I'm not worried that this kind of stuff is going to change your mind about me because you already know.

 In fact, the fact that they have to lie about me, I take as a compliment.